Scientology and the Internet: Overview

 According to Tony Ortega, in the 1970s it was easier for Scientology to make scandalous stories disappear.
 "With limited media outlets to target, Scientology could reasonably expect to control its reputation.
 Critics could be marginalized or drowned out."
 With the internet's popularity and mainstreaming, it is more difficult because "the Internet never forgets".
 Mark Ebner said that the internet was the undoing of Scientology, starting around 1996: "The Internet pulled back the curtain to find Hubbard bare, and caught the Office of Special Affairs with their pants down ... years later, Anonymous came to Cyber Town and strafed Scientology while they weren't looking."
 Dave Touretzky says the Internet still offers "a much-too-convenient source of truth that members turn to when they have doubts about their church".

 alt.religion.scientology

 Scott Goehring set up the newsgroup alt.religion.scientology in 1991, partly as a joke, partly for the purpose of informing the public about Scientology.
 Debate over the pros and cons of Scientology waxed and waned on the newsgroup through the first three years of its existence, and flame wars flared up commonly, as they did on some other newsgroups.

 The online battle is generally regarded as having begun with the arrival of Dennis Erlich to alt.religion.scientology in late July 1994.
-A former high-ranking official in the Scientology organization who had been personally affiliated with L. Ron Hubbard, he caused a number of regular participants in the newsgroup to sit up and take notice.
+A former high-ranking official in the Scientology organization who had been personally affiliated with L. Ron Hubbard, he caused a number of regular participants in the newsgroup to take notice.